-The question might be confusing, but the answer to it is relatively straight forward and easy.
+The question might be confusing, but the answer is relatively straightforward.
 And the answer is yes.

-Like every species, dogs need love, parenting, and a caring family.
-Researches focused on dog behaviors unleash the fact that dogs see their human families just as a human infant does.
+The research on dog behaviors reveals that dogs see their human families just as a human infant does.
 They rely on them for their protection.

-Most people would keep dogs for security and guarding purposes.
-At the same time, studies reveal that dogs look forward to their owners for the provision of safety and security.
+Most people would keep dogs for security purposes.
+Yet, at the same time, studies reveal that dogs look forward to their owners providing safety and security.

-Most of the animals, including horses, cats, and other petrified animals usually run away when exposed to something scary or suspicious.
-Dogs, however, revert to their human caregivers when faced with horrid situations.
+Most animals, including horses, cats, and other petrified animals, usually run away when exposed to something scary or suspicious.
+Dogs, however, revert to their human caregivers when faced with awful situations.

 Dogs see humans as their families and would be willing to go all the way round to reciprocate the love and affection they receive.

-Dogs make a substantial part of the human world.
-They undoubtedly make our lives happier, healthier, and jovial.
+Dogs make up a substantial part of the human world.
+They undoubtedly make our lives happier, healthier, and joyful.

-All the excitement, tail wagging, and face licking isn’t just a habit, but that’s purposeful.
-Dogs find humans as close as their own family!
+All the excitement, tail wagging, and face licking aren’t just a habit, but that’s purposeful.
+Dogs think of humans as their own family!